Pingo (footballer, born 1960)

-Paulo Rogério da Silva (born 8 February 1960) is a Brazilian former footballer.
+Paulo Rogério da Silva (born 8 February 1960) is a Brazilian former professional footballer who played as a midfielder.

 Career

 Pingo started his career with Portuguese side Campo Grande.
 In 1985, he signed for Brazilian side Bangu.
 He helped the club achieve second place in the league.
 In 1986, he returned to Brazilian side Campo Grande.
 After that, he signed for Brazilian side Espinho.
 In 1989, he signed for Portuguese side Porto.
 In 1990, he signed for Portuguese side Braga.
 In 1991, he signed for Portuguese side Aves.
 In 1992, he returned to Portuguese side Espinho.
 In 1994, he signed for Brazilian side Paysandu.
 In 1995, he signed for Brazilian side São Mateus.

 Style of play

 Pingo mainly operated as a midfielder.
 He was described as having "incredible skill... an expert in laboratory moves... an unusual intelligence".

 Personal life

 After retiring from professional football, Pingo worked as a football manager.
 He is a native of Rio de Janeiro, Brazil.